dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

     description: "The number of paid customers using the product"

     type: count
-    sql: user_id # superflous here, but shown as an example
+    sql: user_id # superfluous here, but shown as an example

     timestamp: signup_date
     time_grains: [day, week, month]